dangerneck/mundane/README.md

 ## Getting it

+Um since i added the generator-based sequence I realised the whole idea of this is made unnecessary.
+Before and After become steps in a sequence.
+Every step is async, no need for feeling fancy with promises.
+If you just handle execution in a resonable way initially it all works.

 Look at `test.html` to get the idea.

 If you clone it and open that it'll probably work and do some stuff and you'll see.